Executive recruiters are important sources of executive jobs.

-Executive recruiters are important.
-But the major piece in your job search strategy should be networking your way into the goldmine of hidden jobs at the companies or organizations you’re targeting.
+But don’t overlook the most important job search strategy: Networking your way into the goldmine of hidden jobs at the companies or organizations you’re targeting.

-Of course, you also want to get the attention of executive recruiters in your niche, so they’ll keep you top-of-mind when a good-fit opportunity for you comes their way.
+Of course, you’ll need to reach out to recruiters and apply for jobs they’re trying to fill that interest you.
+And you want to stay in touch with them, so they’ll keep you top-of-mind when a good-fit opportunity for you comes their way.

 But they’re busy people, sometimes overwhelmed by unsolicited emails from people they don’t know.